Updated on Thursday, June 27, 2019.

-When your device is detected, you have two choices to copy iTunes music to the external HD.
+When your device is detected, you have two steps to copy iTunes music to the external HD.

-Option 1: Click "To iTunes" in the bottom of the program.
+Step 1: Click "iTunes Library" in the bottom of the program.
 The program will load Music, Movies, Music Videos, Ringtones, Voice Memos, etc. on your device.
-Click "Start" to sync all these files to your computer.
-When it finished, click "Open Folder".
-Then, copy and paste all files in this folder to the external drive.
+Sync all these files to your device.
+When it finished, you can move the items from device to PC.

-Option 2: If you want to move specific music or movie to external drive, you can click "Media" category in left panel.
+Step 2: If you want to move specific music or movie to external drive, you can click certain category, like "Music" or "Videos" in left panel.
 Here, you can see Music, Movie, Ringtones, TV Shows, Podcast and more.
-No matter which item you want to move to the flash drive and play it on any computer, just choose the item and click "Export to" > "Export to PC" and select the external HD as the destination folder.
+No matter which item you want to move to the flash drive and play it on any computer, just choose the item and click "Export to PC" and select the external HD as the destination folder.

 Have this article helped you transfer iTunes library files to external hard drive?
 If you have any problem, just leave your comments below.

 - How to Move iTunes Library to New Computer

 - How to Restore iPhone without iTunes (30K Users Tried)